Updated for clarity on 26 July 2023, and 7 September, 2024.

 In conclusion, in my opinion, all Canadian Doukhobors, not just the New Denver Survivors, deserve an apology, compensation and treatment, because:

-1. All Canadian Doukhobors were victims.
+- All Canadian USCC Doukhobors and Independent Doukhobors were victims.
 They were repeatedly blamed and abused by and for the actions of the Sons of Freedom by the media, government, and academia, who all lied and widely published that all Canadian Doukhobors are bad people.

-2. The Canadian government punished all Doukhobors who did not sign an oath of allegiance or affirmation to the Crown.
+- About 1907 the Canadian government punished all immigrating Doukhobors who did not sign an oath of allegiance or affirmation to the Crown.

-5. The Sons of Freedom should apologize to all Doukhobors for their violent actions of arson and bombings which traumatized generations of Doukhobors.
+- The Sons of Freedom should apologize for their violent actions of arson and bombings which traumatized generations of USCC Doukhobors and Independent Doukhobors.

 The reputation of all Doukhobors, the 'Doukhobor Movement', and Sons of Freedom and their descendants, are polluted by lies, which fooled the Canadian people and world that Doukhobors are the terrorist nudists, while a different group called 'Sons of Freedom' (Freedomites) were the actual terrorist nudists.